 So, what is the problem, then?
 How well will Hammond Pond Parkway meet the definition of a Complete Street?

 Galen’s position, and mine, held no weight with the DCR.
 The roadway will, as I found out during the expedition to Newton, have only two narrow travel lanes, with no shoulders – 22 or 24 feet, as you can see in background of the photo below.
 The roadway will therefore work well only for people driving a motor vehicle that can hold the 30 mph speed limit.
-The parallel path is conceived of as for everyone else.
+The parallel path is for everyone else.

 The DCR’s Dan Driscoll describes the reconstruction of Hammond Pond Parkway, now underway.
 The path will be in the dirt strip behind the people listening.